About the B.S. in Rehabilitation and Human Services

 The new major, he said, expands the training in healthcare provided at the campus.

-Penn State Hazleton also offers an associate's degree in medical laboratory technology and programs for practical nurses and physical therapist assistants.
+Penn State Hazleton also offers an associate degree in medical laboratory technology and programs for practical nurses and physical therapist assistants.

 Kramer said students finishing those programs would be eligible to enter the Human Services and Rehabilitation program if they wanted to continue their education and earn a four-year degree.

-Students who major in Human Services and Rehabilitation will spend their final semester as interns in a setting where they can practice what they've learned.
+Students who major in Rehabilitation and Human Services will spend their final semester as interns in a setting where they can practice what they've learned.

 "I look forward to getting to know the Hazleton area, building community partnerships and relationships for potential internship sites, and educating students in how to help others," Dr. Kramer said.